 2. Risk of losing the workforce

-Yes, it is beneficial for an organization to recruit flexible staffing but there is always a risk of losing a worthy employee to a company who will give him the option of permanency and better opportunities
+Yes, it is beneficial for an organization but there is always a risk of losing a worthy employee to a company who will give him the option of permanency and better opportunities

 3. Low wages

-One of the disadvantages of flexible staffing is that the workers are offered fewer wages compared with their counterparts in fixed positions who are paid a better salary.
+One of the disadvantages is that the workers are offered fewer wages compared with their counterparts in fixed positions who are paid a better salary.

-To implement a flexible staffing strategy, a business entity has to
+To implement this strategy, a business entity has to

 1. Assess the business strategy

 Take a look at the objectives of your business to know whether your business needs employees all-round the year or there are lean and very intensive work periods.
-This will be an indicator of whether a flexible staffing strategy will be beneficial for it or not.
+This will be an indicator of whether the strategy will be beneficial for it or not.